better-modernized-combat/bmod-client/README.md

 - Huge thanks to [Laz](https://github.com/Lazrius) for helping write the original PowerShell scripts this project started as, and also in translating them to Python, and for [FJonske](https://github.com/FJonske) for fine tuning the script and writing the CSV to INI module from scratch.
 - Many thanks to [BC46](https://github.com/BC46) for allowing us to use the excellent texture and model improvements from Freelancer: HD Edition.
 - Thanks once again to Adoxa for the use of his many plugins, which are in use throughout this project.
+- Thank you to Why485 for the use of his excellent Big Huge Effects Pack.